Skip to contents

 Details

 This function automatically captures all arguments from the calling function, including ....
 You can also manually add custom metadata using the logmeta argument.
+The logmeta list is merged with captured args.

 Examples